aces/Loris/modules/quality_control/README.md

 #### Permissions
 The `quality_control` permission gives users access to this module and its features.

-#### Interactions
+#### Interactions With LORIS
-The Imaging Quality Control module is directly related to the following modules:

-##### Imaging Browser
-The Imaging QC module displays images that have been loaded in LORIS and QC'd in the Imaging Browser.
-The Imaging Browser also provides metadata and visualization of each scan and session collected for a study.

-##### Imaging Uploader
-This module displays the status of images that have been excluded from or failed to load into LORIS, for a variety of reasons.

 #### Configuration
-The `tblScanTypes` setting allows customization of which modalities are displayed in this module (as well as in the Imaging Browser main data table).
+The `tblScanTypes` setting allows customization of which modalities are displayed in this module.

+#### Imaging Browser
+Links are provided to the Imaging Browser module, and the QC entered in that module (for the scan types specified in the Configuration module as noted above).

+#### Imaging Uploader
+The status of excluded or failed scans from the Imaging Uploader module are displayed in this module.